pyeventsourcing/eventsourcing/docs/topics/process.rst

 Process and system
 ==================

-The most important concern in this is reliability.
+Reliability is the most important concern in this section.
 A process is considered to be reliable if its product is entirely unaffected by a sudden termination of the process happening at any time, except in being delayed.
-The other important concerns are maintainability and scalability.
+The other important concerns are scalability and maintainability.

 The only trick here that process is understood in the following way: consumption with recording determines production.
 In particular, if consumption and recording are both